 C++ Multimap::emplace function FAQs

-In the C++ programming language, the emplace function is commonly utilized to create and insert key-value pairs directly into a multimap.
-It helps to prevent creating temporary objects, which makes insertion more efficient compared to the insert function.
+In C++, the emplace method is frequently used to construct and add key-value pairs directly into a multimap.
+This approach avoids the need to create temporary objects, resulting in more efficient insertion when compared to using the insert function.